Théodore Duret

-Théodore Duret (20 January 1838, Saintes – 16 January 1927, Paris) was a French journalist, author and art critic.
+Théodore Duret (20 January 1838 – 16 January 1927) was a French journalist, author and art critic.
 He was one of the first advocates of Courbet, Manet, and the Impressionists.
 One of his best known works is Critique d'Avant Garde (Paris, 1885) which was written in support of the Impressionist movement.
 He also served as collecting advisor and buying agent for American art collector Louisine Havemeyer.

 Biography

 Theodore Duret was heir to a firm of Cognac dealers, was a collector, orientalist, and art critic.

 Travels in Asia

 In September 1871, Duret traveled throughout Asia alongside the collector Henri Cernuschi.
 Together, the two men visited Japan, China, Mongolia, Java, and Indonesia in an effort to collect art objects and artworks.
 Duret was particularly interested in purchasing Japanese prints and illustrations.
-In collecting these objects, he sought to discover what he called "the real Japan."
+In collecting these objects, he sought to discover what he called, "the real Japan."
 Upon his return to Paris, Duret published his Voyage en Asie in 1873, which documented the collector's travels and purchases throughout Asia.
-Although Duret recounts his personal travels inVoyage en Asie, he also comments on the family structures, languages, and religious practices of the countries he visited.
+Although Duret recounts his personal travels in Voyage en Asie, he also comments on the family structures, languages, and religious practices of the countries he visited.